 This article has links to products and services we love, which we may make commission from.

 Is Edinburgh expensive?
 Can you visit Edinburgh on a budget?
 When is the best time to visit Edinburgh?
-Questions we hear often by Scotland fans planning a trip to Edinburgh.
-This guide details how much a visit to Edinburgh costs and includes transport fares, accommodation options, food and drink costs and activity ticket prices.
+These are questions we often hear from Scotland fans planning a trip to Edinburgh.
+This guide details how much a visit to Edinburgh costs and includes transport fares, accommodation options, food and drink costs, and activity ticket prices.

 We’ve also created a section on tips for visiting Edinburgh on a budget.